Eutyches

 - Is there anything Eutyches got right?

-- Eutyches was correct in emphasizing the divinity of Christ, which was a crucial aspect of early Christian theology.
-His intention was to protect the doctrine of Christ's divinity against what he saw as the errors of Nestorianism, which he believed divided Christ into two separate persons.
+- Eutyches was correct in emphasizing the divinity of Christ, which is a fundamental aspect of Christian theology.
+His concern was to protect the doctrine of Christ's divinity against what he perceived as threats from Nestorianism, which he believed divided Christ's natures too sharply.
+However, his approach led to an imbalance by neglecting Christ's full humanity.

 - Why did Eutyches sincerely believe his position was correct?
 What was he actually defending — and why did he see the alternatives as worse?